 Are you still drinking out of cardboard boxes or cow's nipples?
 Try this life altering, creamy goodness in your smoothies, coffee, cereal, pasta, or even creating your own ice cream: the list is endless!

-This instant, eco-friendly mylk is 100% stone ground poppy seeds with no nasty flavors or preservatives and will fill your body with the essential nutrients it needs so you can live your best everyday.
+This instant, eco-friendly mylk is 100% stone ground Brazil nuts with no nasty flavors or preservatives and will fill your body with the essential nutrients it needs so you can live your best everyday.

-Just add one tablespoon of Poppy Seed Mylk to 250mls of filtered drinking water and BLEND, SHAKE in a jar or FROFF in a steamer!
+Just add one tablespoon of Brazil Nut Mylk to 250mls of filtered drinking water and BLEND, SHAKE in a jar or FROTH in a steamer!

 For more ideas and recipes, check out our Vigour and Vitality Recipes page.